FaridSafi/react-native-google-places-autocomplete/README.md

 ## Inside ScrollView or FlatList

-If you need to include this component inside a ScrolView or FlatList, remember to apply the `keyboardShouldPersistTaps` attribute to all ancestors ScrollView or FlatList (https://github.com/FaridSafi/react-native-google-places-autocomplete/issues/486#issuecomment-665602257)
+If you need to include this component inside a ScrolView or FlatList, remember to apply the `keyboardShouldPersistTaps` attribute to all ancestors ScrollView or FlatList (see [this](https://github.com/FaridSafi/react-native-google-places-autocomplete/issues/486#issuecomment-665602257) issue comment).

 ## Changelog